-3. ENVIRONMENTAL POLICY & GOALS
+ENVIRONMENTAL POLICY & GOALS

-At the Eryk Group we are committed to the implementation of proactive measures to help protect and sustain the environment for future generations.
+At Eryk, we are committed to the implementation of proactive measures to help protect and sustain the environment for future generations.
 We recognise the impact of our operations on the environment and aim to minimise any detrimental effects that may occur.